Jegadesh2701/tripadvisor-clone/README.md

-# tripadvisor-clone🧭 Tripadvisor Clone – Responsive Travel Website UI
-This is a fully responsive Tripadvisor Clone built using only HTML and CSS, designed to replicate the user interface of the official Tripadvisor website.
+🧭 Tripadvisor Clone – Responsive Travel Website UI This is a fully responsive Tripadvisor Clone built using only HTML and CSS, designed to replicate the user interface of the official Tripadvisor website.
 The project focuses on layout design, structure, and styling to provide a visually appealing and intuitive travel exploration experience.

 🌟 Features